 Note that users of the ABA service are limited to two lookups per day or ten per month.
 However, this can be particularly helpful if your business is collaborating with a new financial institution or one that has recently undergone structure changes – as their corresponding ABA might have changed.

-Why is checking an ABA routing number not enough?
+Why is checking routing numbers not enough?

-Organizations might be thinking that to prevent fraud, all they need to do is make sure that the ABA routing number is valid.
+Organizations might be thinking that to prevent fraud, all they need to do is make sure that the routing number is valid.
 But this doesn’t guarantee that the rest of the banking information is valid.
-And for example, any fraudster that does their research could bypass ABA and other security checks, putting your funds at risk.
+On top of that, routing number validation only confirms the bank, not the account-holder identity.

 So, how can you effectively validate the entire banking information with an effective fraud prevention solution before making a payment?